taMiF/Combat-Modify-Initiative/README.md

 # Combat-Modify-Initiative
+A community module for FoundryVTT.

-Modify combat tracker initiative results by fixed amounts.
+Allows to quickly modify initiative results by fixed amounts.

 ![Context](context.png)